kope-kope/StormGdocs/api.md

 ```
 <!-- tabs:end -->

 ## Cancel Transactions
+***

 *GET* `/transactions/:transactionRef`

-This endpoint allows your investors to cancel an open transaction before it is being executed.
+The transactions API gives you the capability to cancel a trade before it is executed as instructed.

 ### Headers
 | Field           | Data type   | Description                         |